 NOTE: The timers T3413 and T3415 are not started in the network when the paging procedure is initiated for CS fallback.

 To notify the UE about an incoming mobile terminating CS service excluding SMS over SGs when a NAS signalling connection exists, the EMM entity in the network shall send a CS SERVICE NOTIFICATION message.
 This message may also include CS service related parameters (e.g. Calling Line Identification, SS or LCS related parameters).

+Upon reception of a paging indication in EMM-IDLE mode, if a MUSIM capable UE decides not to accept the paging based on the received paging cause if any, the UE may initiate a service request procedure to reject the paging as specified in clause 5.6.1.1.

 Upon reception of a paging indication, a UE that is IMSI attached for non-EPS services shall initiate a service request procedure or combined tracking area updating procedure as specified in clause 5.5.3.3.2.
 If the paging is received in EMM-IDLE mode, the UE shall respond immediately.
 If the paging is received as a CS SERVICE NOTIFICATION message in EMM-CONNECTED mode, the UE may request upper layers input i.e. to accept or reject CS fallback before responding with an EXTENDED SERVICE REQUEST.
 The response is indicated in the CSFB response information element in the EXTENDED SERVICE REQUEST message in both EMM-IDLE and EMM-CONNECTED modes.